slac-lcls/ami/doc/worker.md

 A worker accesses the graph definition from the Control store and updates its local copy when the graph changes.
 When the data source has new data the worker executes the computation graph using the new data as input with results written to the Result store.

+There are two policies for handling runtime failures of the computation graph.
+In the "intolerant" policy
-If a worker finds that a computation graph has execution failures it marks the current computation graph as invalid in the control store.
+if a worker finds that a computation graph has execution failures it marks the current computation graph as invalid in the control store.
 Then it reverts to using the last-known-valid computation graph.
+In the "tolerant" policy if a worker sees a failure in an element of the graph it skips that element and sends a notification to the user.
+This policy is necessary for user defined software that may contain bugs.

 The scalability of the system is not limited by the latency through the worker.
 This is because we can increase the number of workers and cluster nodes arbitrarily to support any input data rate.